 The Transboreal Expedition is likely to be the first complete human powered crossing of Quebec.
 However, this requires an important consideration: Quebec is a recent geopolitical entity that emerged from British colonial structures.
 The "Ungava District" was only annexed to Quebec in 1912, without consulting the local populations.
-Two communities in present-day Nunavik, Puvirnituq and Ivujuvik, did not sign the 1975 James Bay and Northern Quebec Agreement.
+The negotiations surrounding the signing of the 1975 James Bay and Northern Quebec Agreement also took place in a tense context.
 This integral crossing of the "Province of Quebec" is therefore problematic It should also be added that significant movements within this territory, and even beyond, have been part of the daily life of the Aboriginal communities that have lived there for thousands of years.
 Added to this are historical expeditions that presented technical difficulties incomparable to those of contemporary expeditions.
-The Transboreal Expedition is first and foremost a personal project whose symbolic scope aims simply to make people want to better inhabit the territory of the "Quebec Peninsula", to experience and share its beauty, and to humbly contribute to making the links between the South and the North a little more tangible.
+The Transboreal Expedition is first and foremost a personal project whose symbolic significance is simply to make the territory of the "Quebec Peninsula" better known, to experience and share its beauty, and to contribute in a humble way to making the links between the South and the North a little more tangible.